CrazyDiamond24/fyloLandingPage/README.md

 ## 🎯 Project Overview

 The project was executed following a pixel-perfect UI/UX design provided on Figma.
-This provided an opportunity to demonstrate precision and attention to detail in transforming a design mockup into a functional page.
+This provided an opportunity to demonstrate precision and attention to detail in transforming a design mockup into a functional fully responsive page.

 ## ⏱️ Quick Execution